grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 sillyConcat("a", "b", "c", "d", "e", "f", "g", "h")
 ```
 >
-> With that sillyness out of the way, it's time to talk implicits.
+> With that silliness out of the way, it's time to talk implicits.
 An implicit allows you to define a 'contextual parameter' so that you can write multiple functions of the same name for various types of objects.
 Other programming languages will just say: just write multiple functions with different sounding names, or implement the same function _per type_ but Scala takes a detour and with implicits does exactly the same, but in such a way that it becomes incredibly obscure to the reader what the code is actually doing because looking at the `suite` example from earlier, I'm not actually calling the third bracket `()` when setting up my tests.
-Coming from professionaly writing Golang this is almost the complete reverse design philosophy.
+Coming from professionally writing Golang this is almost the complete reverse design philosophy.

 With that tangent out of the way, I don't see a way of setting the type of `def spec: ...` without really banging my head against the wall multiple times in a row, so I'm leaving it as is, purely because it is test code after all and it's probably not worth the effort.

 ### Command line args

-One of ths first things I want to add to my Advent Of Code 2019 `Main.scala` is the ability to have command line arguments in order to run a solution for a certain day and a certain part.
+One of the first things I want to add to my Advent Of Code 2019 `Main.scala` is the ability to have command line arguments in order to run a solution for a certain day and a certain part.
 For this to work I must use `ZIOAppArgs`.
 An example goes roughly like this:

 ```scala
 package aoc2019